Anandx3505/AI-Hallucination-Detector/README.md

 - **AI Models:** PyTorch Geometric (GAT), SentenceTransformers (Embeddings), and Hugging Face Pipelines (Generative LLM).

 ### Detection Pipeline
-1. **Stage 1 – Fact Extraction & Generation:** User prompt → TinyLlama generates diverse answers (or Semantic Role Labeling generates structured fact tuples).
+1. **Stage 1 – Response Generation:** User prompt → TinyLlama generates diverse, multi-perspective answers.
 2. **Stage 2 – Similarity Graph Builder:** Embeddings via `S-PubMedBert` → k-NN Graph → Semantic edges based on cosine similarity thresholds.
 3. **Stage 3 – Graph Attention Classifier:** GAT-based hallucination classification model predicts the hallucination state and outputs probabilities.

 ## 6. Dataset

-The system generates its own dataset using controlled prompt-response generation.
-The dataset includes:
+The system generates its own synthetic evaluation dataset using queries derived from the **SQuAD (Stanford Question Answering Dataset)** format (specifically biomedical subsets).

+Using the `document_generation.py` pipeline, the system feeds these SQuAD questions into a Large Language Model (`Llama-2-13b-orca`) with a specialized prompt.
+For every question, the model is instructed to generate:
-- Correct responses
+- **1 Correct response** (accurate statement)
-- Partially correct responses
-- Hallucinated responses
+- **4 Hallucinated responses** (plausible but misleading distractors)

+This controlled prompt-response generation ensures a balanced mix of factual and hallucinated statements for the Graph Neural Network to learn from.

 Stored in:
 - `data/processed/` (.csv, .json)